-Millennials, as a demographic group, are the most credit-adverse of any group since the Great Depression.
+As a demographic group, Millennials are the most credit-adverse of any group since the Great Depression.
 Millennials tend to be one of the most saving-conscious demographic groups.
-Yet Millennials, collectively, have the worst credit scores compared to other demographic groups.
+Yet Millennials, collectively, have the worst credit scores than other demographic groups.

 Not a problem because you always pay your bills on time, you glibly reply?
 Think again.
 Credit scores are important for getting financing for major purchases – everything from appliances to a car to a home.
 But did you know credit scores are also used to screen rental and job applicants?
 They are used to set insurance rates.
 And utility companies use credit reports to determine if you need to provide a deposit and how big that deposit will be.

-Basically your credit score serves to purposes.
-The first is to verify that you really do, in fact, exist as a part of the transactional society in which your parents and grandparents lived.
+The first is to verify that you really do, in fact, exist as a part of the transaction society in which your parents and grandparents lived.
 It’s not enough to hand someone your birth certificate while engaging in a conversation….
 You need to do financial transactions if you really want to be counted.
-The second – and arguably the more important – is to provide an objective measure of the risk another person is assuming when doing a financial transaction with you.
-The higher your credit score, the less risk the other person assumes.
+The second, and arguably the more important, provides an objective measure of the risk.

 Your credit score is calculated on five different aspects of your credit usage.
 The largest component, 35%, is your payment history.
-Obviously you want to make your payments in full and on time – for whatever the payments and to whomever the payments go.
-If you can’t make a payment in full, make a partial payment.
+Obviously, you want to make your payments in full and on time – for whatever the prices and to whomever the costs go.
+If you can’t make a full payment, make a partial payment.
 Better to timely make some payment than none at all.
 It is important to note that while your payment history is the largest component of your credit score, it is not the majority of it.
 Staying on top of your student loan payment does help build your credit score, but it does not automatically put you in a higher credit score category.

-The third largest component involves the length of your credit history.
+The third-largest component involves the length of your credit history.
 Thankfully it only accounts for 15% of your score since it is largely outside of an individual’s control.
-A longer history of responsible credit usage reflects in a higher credit score.
+A long history of responsible credit usage reflects a higher credit score.

-The smallest factors in your credit score are credit mix in use and new credit (10% each).
-While you want to have significant amounts of available, opening several new lines in a relatively short time may indicate that you are a credit-risk because you may be facing imminent financial troubles.
+Your credit score’s smallest factors are credit mix in use and new credit (10% each).
+While you want to have significant amounts available, opening several new lines in a relatively short time may indicate that you are a credit-risk because you may be facing imminent financial troubles.
 This will lower your score.
-The responsible way to build your score is to open new lines of credit slowly, only as it makes financial sense to do so.
+The responsible way to build your score is to slowly open new credit lines, only as it makes financial sense.
 The mix of your credit usage is also part of your score.
-Having only experience with installment-type debt, such as a student loan, does not fare as well in calculating your score as showing that you are responsible with several types of credit.
+Having the only experience with installment-type debt, such as a student loan, does not fare well in calculating your score, showing that you are responsible for several types of credit.

-However, the real cost of credit card fees and penalties is seen when compared to what that $6,000 could have done if invested properly.
-If those funds were invested in the stock market rather than on fees (or beer and pizza), assuming an annualized, inflation-adjusted average return of 9.64%, by the time you retire you will have a tidy nest egg of nearly $350,000!!
+However, the real cost of credit card fees and penalties is seen compared to what $6,000 could have done if invested properly.
+If those funds were invested in the stock market rather than on fees (or beer and pizza), assuming an annualized, inflation-adjusted average return of 9.64%, by the time you retire, you would have a tidy nest egg of nearly $350,000!

-Beyond just the basics of avoiding fees and having something to sock away for retirement, a good credit score opens a world of other opportunities to save money.
+Beyond just the basics of avoiding fees and having something to sock away for retirement, a good credit score opens many other opportunities to save money.

 Having good credit means more cash in your pocket.
-For example, if buy a house, the cash savings in interest rates alone between what a person with a credit score of 760 and 630 is approximately $100,000 over the life of the mortgage.
+For example, if you buy a house, the cash savings in interest rates alone between a person with a credit score of 760 and 630 is approximately $100,000 over the mortgage life.
 And, according to the IRS, the average home mortgage-related deduction claimed in 2013 (latest data available) was a whopping $8,900.
-Perhaps it is irresponsible not to establish good credit and forego such cash-saving opportunities…..
+Perhaps it is irresponsible not to establish good credit and forego such cash-saving opportunities.

 The most important factor in building an excellent credit score is to make your payments on time and for at least the prescribed amount.
 This is true whether you’re making payments on a student loan, a car loan, credit cards, or even paying your Mom.
 Late payments and payments for less than the minimum amount will adversely affect the largest part of your FICO score quickly and decisively.
-If, for some reason, you cannot make a timely payment you should call the creditor as soon as possible to explain your situation and make temporary hardship arrangements.
+If you cannot make timely payment for some reason, you should call the creditor as soon as possible to explain your situation and make temporary hardship arrangements.

-The second and third steps to build excellent credit is to only take out new credit as you have need – as opposed to taking out as much credit as you can just to see if you can get it.
+The second and third steps to build excellent credit is only to take out new credit as you have, as opposed to taking out as much credit as you can to see if you can get it.
 Then, get the balances paid off as quickly as you can.
-You want to have a high available credit relative to your outstanding balance, but opening many lines of credit in a short period may indicate that you are in financial trouble to the digital algorithms that calculate your score.
+You want to have a high available credit relative to your outstanding balance.
+Still, opening many lines of credit in a short period may indicate that you are in financial trouble with the digital algorithms that calculate your score.

 Finally, take out and use a credit card.
 Granted, many millennials are already paying student loans and may even have a car loan.
 But these are considered installment loans.
-Credit cards, on the other hand, are considered revolving lines of credit – they’re different from your installment loans.
-By having and using multiple types of credit instruments, you demonstrate that you are responsible and trustworthy in a variety of situations.
+On the other hand, credit cards are considered revolving lines of credit – they’re different from your installment loans.
+Using multiple types of credit instruments, you demonstrate that you are responsible and trustworthy in various situations.

-Whether you like it or not, the financial aspect of our society is greased by credit scores.
+Whether you like it or not, our society’s financial aspect is greased by credit scores.
 Having and maintaining a high score makes your financial world so much easier, opens doors of opportunity closed to others, and allows you to save significant amounts of your hard-earned cash.
 Is your credit score important to you?
-It certainly is to everyone else…..
+It certainly is to everyone else.